sanderjk5/public-transit-backend/README.md

 ---
 ## Requirements

+To clone this repository, git lfs is required.
+Please install it [here](https://git-lfs.github.com/).
 To run the backend, you will only need Node.js installed in your environement.

 ### Node
 - #### Node installation on Windows